 Click the do it link on the 'AP/IB Credit' task to view the AP/IB guide.
 It will help you understand which tests fulfill specific credit requirements at BYU.
 You should contact your College Advisement Center to make sure you aren’t duplicating classes (including AP/IB or concurrent enrollment classes).

 In order to receive credit for your AP/IB test scores, you need to make sure BYU obtains all your official scores.
 Check your Record Summary to see if all your AP/IB credit has been added.
 If it hasn't:

-- AP Scores: Come to B-150 ASB and log in to your AP CollegeBoard account so that your scores can be verified and added to your BYU record
+- AP Scores: Come to B-150 ASB and log in to your AP CollegeBoard account (for AP), or to request that your scores are added to your BYU student record (for IB).